 - Place the second layer of cake on top of the cream filling and press gently on each side.

-- In a medium bowl, break the milk and the dark chocolate in smaller pieces.
+- In a medium bowl, break both milk and dark chocolate in smaller pieces.

-- In a small pot, bring the heavy milk to a boil.
+- In a small pot, bring the heavy cream to a boil and remove immediately.

-- Remove from the stove and pour over the chocolate.
-Use a spatula to mix gently until the mixture becomes silky and creamy.
+- Pour the hot heavy cream over the chocolate.
+Using a spatula, mix gently until the combination becomes silky and creamy.

 - Place the cake in the fridge to cool down completely for 1-2 hours.